Cripyy/ubuntu_mcp_server/README.md

 ## 🔐 Security Disclosure

-If you discover a security vulnerability, please email [security@yourproject.com] instead of creating a public issue.
+If you discover a security vulnerability, please email [radjackbartok@proton.me] instead of creating a public issue.
 We take security seriously and will respond promptly.

 ## 🙏 Acknowledgments